leifkb/redis_luamodules/README.rst

 As you can see, the syntax for calling a Lua function is the same regardless of whether you call it from Python or Lua.
-Lua-to-Lua function calls are just that -- normal Lua function calls -- so they should be quite efficient, and you can refactor your Lua code into smaller functions as desired.
+Lua-to-Lua function calls are just that – normal Lua function calls – so they should be quite efficient, and you can refactor your Lua code into smaller functions as desired.

 ``LuaModule`` automatically creates Lua variables for the arguments defined on your Python functions.
 Note that you **must not** include a ``self`` argument;
-these aren't really Python methods (and you're not really creating a class -- the decorator replaces the class with an instance of LuaModule).
+these aren't really Python methods.
+(And you're not really creating a class: the ``@LuaModule`` decorator replaces the class with an instance of ``LuaModule``.)

 Values passed between Lua and Python are automatically (and transparently) JSON-serialized to allow for a wider range of datatypes.